The Pitch: "Get fit with a whole new twist."

-The most common complaint is that the Total Gym doesn't fold up or store as easily as the ads make it seem.
-Several users note that the Total Gym is too long (one model is more than 8.5 feet long) to set up in a small room, let alone slide under the bed.
-Others say the Total Gym is awkward and heavy, and we read some reports of injuries sustained when trying to fold it.
-A few reviewers say long hair gets caught in the sliders.
+We also see complaints that the Total Gym doesn't fold up or store as easily as the ads make it seem.
+Several users note that, at 7.5 feet, the Total Gym is too long to set up in a small room, let alone slide under the bed.
+Others say the Total Gym is awkward and heavy.

 There are a couple of optional exercise guides that will help you with the proper form when using your Total Gym, the Total Gym Exercise Chart (Est. $20), the Total Gym Training Deck with Holder (Est. $45) and the Total Gym 6-8 Minute Workout DVD (Est. $25).
 Depending upon where you purchase the Total Gym, these may be included in the package.
 However, any of those guides will work with the Weider Ultimate Body Works as well.
 Our advice would be to buy the Weider and put the $600 you save toward a cheap treadmill or elliptical trainer, which we also cover in separate reports.

 The Total Gym XLS Trainer earns an impressive 4.6-star overall average rating from more than 280 reviewers.
 Many say they've used it to start an exercise program and have lost weight and gained muscle.
 It's reported as durable, easy to set up and use, and owners say it offers a good variety of exercises.